Retirement Intelligence

 Singapore Life Expectancy Reaches 85.5 Years

-Singaporeans now live an average of 85.5 years, one of the highest life expectancies in the world.
-This means a 65-year-old retiree must plan for more than 20 years of income with no earned salary.
+Singaporeans now live an average of 85.5 years — one of the highest globally.
+A 65-year-old retiree must plan for 20+ years of income with no earned salary.

 singstat.gov.sg ↗